JagandeepBrar/lunasea-notification-service/README.md

-# LunaSea Notification Relay
+# LunaSea Notification Service

 A simple TypeScript backend system that handles receiving webhooks from applications supported in [LunaSea](https://github.com/CometTools/LunaSea) and sends notifications to the respective user or device.

-> Setting up an instance of your own notification relay is **not** necessary to get webhook notifications in LunaSea.
-Simply use the Comet.Tools' hosted notification relay, available at [https://notify.lunasea.app](https://notify.lunasea.app).
+> Setting up an instance of your own notification service is **not** necessary to get webhook notifications in LunaSea.
+Simply use the Comet.Tools' hosted notification service, available at [https://notify.lunasea.app](https://notify.lunasea.app).
 Setting up your own instance _will not_ send notifications to the officially published LunaSea application.
 >
-> Setting up your own instance of the notification relay is only necessary when building your own version of LunaSea, which utilizes a different Firebase project.
+> Setting up your own instance of the notification service is only necessary when building your own version of LunaSea, which utilizes a different Firebase project.

 ## Usage